 Dr. Patel graduated from Boston University’s six-year medical program, receiving his Bachelor degree in Medical Sciences and his Doctorate in Medicine in 1995.
 Dr. Patel joined the faculty at Harvard Medical School and the medical staff at Brigham and Women’s Hospital in 1998.
 Dr. Patel completed his Masters in Public Health at Harvard School of Public Health in 2000.

-Laurel Pickering is the current President and CEO of Northeast Business Group on Health (NEBGH).
-Pickering has built and leads an employer-led coalition of healthcare leaders and other stakeholders with the mission of empowering members to drive excellence and value in healthcare and patient experience.
-Pickering has worked for Northeast Business Group on health for twenty-three years.
+Laurel Pickering is the Chief Revenue Officer for WellDoc, which focuses on improving the lives of those living with chronic diseases.
+Previously, she was President and CEO of Northeast Business Group on Health (NEBGH).
+Pickering built and led an employer-led coalition of healthcare leaders and other stakeholders with the mission of empowering members to drive excellence and value in healthcare and patient experience.
+Pickering worked for Northeast Business Group on health for nearly twenty-five years.

-On the national level, Ms. Pickering is Chair of the Board of Directors of The Leapfrog Group, and serves on the Board of National Quality Forum (NQF) and National Business Coalition on Health (NBCH).
+Ms. Pickering is also a board member and former chair of The Leapfrog Group, and served on the Board of National Quality Forum (NQF) and National Business Coalition on Health (NBCH).
 Regionally, she is Chair of the Board of Directors of the NEBGH subsidiary HealthPass, a health insurance exchange for small businesses.